mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 **Indexing**

 The ``DetectorInfo`` object is accessed by an index going from 0 to the number of detectors.
 A vector of detector IDs can be obtained from a call to ``detectorInfo.detectorIDs()``.

-Alternatively the method ``detectorInfo.indexOf(detID)`` can be used to get the index for a particular detector ID.
-Examples of both of these are given below.
+It is also possible to use the method ``detectorInfo.indexOf(detID)`` to get the index for a particular detector ID.
+However, this is a call to a lookup in an unordered map, so is an expensive calculation which should be avoided where possible.

-Below are example refactorings with different approaches for the indexing.
+Below is an example refactoring.

 **Before refactoring**